cnp3/ebook/principles/reliability.rst

   An important aspect to understand before studying computer networks is the difference between a *service* and a *protocol*.
 In order to understand the difference between the two, it is useful to start with real world examples.
 The traditional Post provides a service where a postman delivers letters to recipients.
 The Post defines precisely which types of letters (size, weight, etc) can be delivered by using the Standard Mail service.
 Furthermore, the format of the envelope is specified (position of the sender and recipient addresses, position of the stamp).
 Someone who wants to send a letter must either place the letter at a Post Office or inside one of the dedicated mailboxes.
 The letter will then be collected and delivered to its final recipient.
 Note that for the regular service the Post usually does not guarantee the delivery of each particular letter, some letters may be lost, and some letters are delivered to the wrong mailbox.
 If a letter is important, then the sender can use the registered service to ensure that the letter will be delivered to its recipient.
 Some Post services also provide an acknowledged service or an express mail service that is faster than the regular service.

-.. attention on the transmission errors that can occur in the physical layer.
-We first present techniques to detect transmission errors and later solutions to recover from these transmission errors.

 ..
 The `Datalink layer` builds on the service provided by the underlying physical layer.
 The `Datalink layer` allows two hosts that are directly connected through the physical layer to exchange information.
 The unit of information exchanged between two entities in the `Datalink layer` is a frame.
 A frame is a finite sequence of bits.
 Some `Datalink layers` use variable-length frames while others only use fixed-length frames.
 Some `Datalink layers` provide a connection-oriented service while others provide a connectionless service.
 Some `Datalink layers` provide reliable delivery while others do not guarantee the correct delivery of the information.